ATM’s performers include Radiant Voices, Hands in Harmony, and a wider ensemble of actors across projects.

 Radiant Voices, ATM’s resident voice acting ensemble, brings extraordinary skill and artistry to the craft of audio theatre.
 Formed in 2024, the ensemble is comprised entirely of blind performers, pushing the boundaries of what is possible in voice performance.
 Adept at working remotely, Radiant Voices utilizes adaptive technology to collaborate seamlessly across distances.
 This proficiency positions them far ahead of most theatre ensembles in creating innovative virtual productions.

-Dubbed ‘a virtual Nijinsky of performance art’ by the New York Times, Sean Sullivan has toured North America and Central Europe in the solo play ‘Baby Redboots’ Revenge’, (directed by his wife, Lynne Griffin), winning awards and accolades in Poland, The Czech Republic, New York City, (at P.S.
+Dubbed ‘a virtual Nijinsky of performance art’ by the New York Times, Sean has toured North America and Central Europe in the solo play ‘Baby Redboots’ Revenge’, (directed by his wife, Lynne Griffin), winning awards and accolades in Poland, The Czech Republic, New York City, (at P.S.
 122, the alternative theatre mecca in NYC), Los Angeles and San Diego.

 Sean and Lynne are currently in pre-production on the film adaptation of Sean’s magic reality/horror play The Slaughter Brothers Dime Circus.
 The theatre production was called ‘a surrealist horror circus mindbender’ by Delirium Magazine, and ‘Part bedtime story, part Clockwork Orange.
 Half Bugs Bunny, half nightmare’ by BroadwayWorld.